How To Teach Guitar Lessons — The Complete Teacher’s Guide

 So try to make each lesson fun, enjoyable, and engaging.
 Don’t be the one speaking or playing all the time.
 Allow them to ask a lot of questions, encourage them and make them know when they’re getting better.
 Positive reinforcement works, it does.

-See also How To Solo On The Guitar For Beginners
+See also How To Learn Guitar On Your Own

 Be Flexible